-I. Accrued Employee Benefits
+m.
+Accrued Employee Benefits

-Accrued employee benefits include estimated liability for vacation and sick leaves, and early retirement incentive.
+Accrued employee benefits include estimated liability for vacation and sick leaves.
 LAX employees accumulate annual vacation and sick leaves in varying amounts based on length of service.
 Vacation and sick leaves are recorded as earned.
-Upon termination or retirement, employees are paid the cash value of their accumulated leave.
-The liability for early retirement is recognized for the separation payment to LAX employees who qualified and elected to participate in the City's Early Retirement Incentive Program.
-Accrued employee benefits as of June 30, 2012 and 2011 are as follows (amounts in thousands):
+Upon termination or retirement, employees are paid the cash value of their accumulated leaves.
+Accrued employee benefits as of June 30, 2013 and 2012 are as follows (amounts in thousands):

-Type of benefit 2012 2011
+Type of benefit 2013 2012

-Accrued vacation leave \$ 19,503 \$ 19,389
+Accrued vacation leave \$ 20,664 \$ 19,503

-Accrued sick leave 17,003 16,799
+Accrued sick leave 18,379 17,003

-Early retirement incentive 2,100

-Total \$ 36,506 \$ 38,288
+Total \$ 39,043 \$ 36,506

-m.
+n.
 Federal Grants

-When a grant agreement is approved and eligible expenditures are incurred, the amount is recorded as a federal grant receivable and as capital grant contributions in the statements of revenues, expenses, and changes in net assets.
+When a grant agreement is approved and eligible expenditures are incurred, the amount is recorded as a federal grant receivable and as nonoperating revenue (operating grants) or capital grant contributions in the statements of revenues, expenses, and changes in net position.

-n.
-Bond Premiums, Discounts, Deferred Amounts on Refundings, and Issuance Costs o.
-Net Assets
+o.
+Bond Premiums, Discounts, Refunding Charges, and Issuance Costs p.
+Net Position

-Bond premiums, discounts, issuance costs, and gains and losses on extinguishment are deferred and amortized over the life of the bonds.
+Bond premiums, discounts, issuance costs, and gains and losses on extinguishment of debt are deferred and amortized over the life of the bonds.
 Bonds payable is reported net of the applicable bond premium or discount and deferred losses on extinguishment.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Bond issuance costs are reported as a component of other noncurrent assets and amortized over the term of the related debt.

-The financial statements utilize a net assets presentation.
-Net assets are categorized as follows:
+The financial statements utilize a net position presentation.
+Net position is categorized as follows:

-- Invested in Capital Assets, Net of Related Debt This category groups all capital assets into one component of net assets.
-Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted Net Assets This category presents external restrictions imposed by creditors, grantors, contributors, or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
-At June 30, 2012 and 2011, net assets of \$861.5 million and \$757.5 million, respectively, are restricted by enabling legislation. - Unrestricted Net Assets This category represents net assets of LAX that are not restricted for any project or other purpose.
+- Net Investment in Capital Assets This category groups all capital assets into one component of net position.
+Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted Net Position This category presents external restrictions imposed by creditors, grantors, contributors, or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
+At June 30, 2013 and 2012, net position of \$855.5 million and \$861.5 million, respectively, are restricted by enabling legislation. - Unrestricted Net Position This category represents net position of LAX that is not restricted for any project or other purpose.

-p.
-Use of Restricted/Unrestricted Net Assets

-When an expense is incurred for purposes of which both restricted and unrestricted net assets are available, LAX's policy is to apply restricted net assets first.

 q.
+Use of Restricted/Unrestricted Net Position

+When an expense is incurred for purposes of which both restricted and unrestricted resources are available, LAX's policy is to apply restricted resources first.

+r.
 Use of Estimates